Boosting trade and economic development through better logistics

+Improving the performance of logistics helps developing economies engage more deeply in international trade, a powerful driver of economic growth and poverty reduction.
 That is why the World Bank developed the Logistics Performance Index (LPI) to help economies identify areas where logistics could be improved.

 Supply chain reliability is at the core of logistics performance.
 The LPI measures the ease of establishing reliable supply chain connections and the structural factors that make that possible, such as the quality of logistics services, trade- and transport-related infrastructure, and border controls.